 Bitter spray is effective for most dogs; however, it does not necessarily work for all.
 Check out alternatives to apple bitters for dogs that you might already have in your home.

 Video of the Day

 Listerine — a mouthwash designed to kill germs that cause bad breath — is also an effective chew deterrent for many dogs.
 Get the original flavor if you plan to use it.
 Don't get the orange or mint varieties since the idea is to make the item taste unpleasant to a dog.

-Lightly spritz the area or item you do not want the dog chew.
-Listerine has a high alcohol content, so you would not want your dog to consume any, but this also make it an effective antiseptic on a cut or wound, and the smell combined with the flavor can help prevent the dog from biting himself and making an injury worse.
+Lightly spritz the area or item you do not want the dog to chew.
+Listerine has a high alcohol content — so you would not want your dog to consume any — but this also makes it an effective antiseptic on a cut or wound.
+The smell combined with the flavor helps prevent the dog from biting himself and making an injury worse.

-Dogs have sensitive noses, however, and they can still detect it and will generally stay away from it because it bothers their noses.
-The water and vinegar solution is completely non-toxic and 100 percent safe around kids and pets.
+Dogs have sensitive noses, however, and they can still detect the smell of vinegar and will generally stay away from it because it bothers their noses.
+The water and vinegar solution is completely non-toxic and 100 percent safe for kids and pets.
 Some people prefer this method because there is no alcohol in it.
-It is used the same way as Bitter Apple or Listerine.
+It is used the same way as bitter spray or Listerine.
 Just spray the mixture on items that are not supposed to be chewed and see if it is effective for your dog.

 If your dog has a problem chewing on his own feces, pouring Tabasco over it can prevent him from attempting it.
-You can also mix it with a small amount of water as well to lessen the scent and the possibility of staining, but if you water it down too much, it will also lose its effectiveness.
+You can also mix it with a small amount of water as well to lessen the scent and the possibility of staining.
+However, if you water it down too much, it will also lose its effectiveness.